-- UAT provides an assurance to the client that the system is ready to go to the market with the required features and the requirements that they had communicated with the team have been implemented.
+- UAT provides an assurance to the client that the system is ready to go to the market with the required features.
+In addition, it assures that the requirements communicated with the team have been implemented.

-- End users can get a feel of the system capabilities and functionalities before it goes live.
-For some users, it might be a feel-good factor as they are the once who can use the system before it is available for the rest of the users.
+- End users can get a feel of the system’s capabilities and functionalities before it goes live.
+For some users, it might be a feel-good factor.
+This is because they are the ones who can use the system before it is available to the rest of the users.

 - If the client finds that any requirement is missed, it can be incorporated before the system goes live.

-- Developers and business users can be aware of the operational issues that can arise in the future as the end-users will be testing the system as per real-world scenarios.
+- Developers and business users can be aware of the operational issues that can arise in the future.
+That’s because the end-users will be testing the system as per real-world scenarios.

-- UAT helps in identifying issues related to customer satisfaction which would have been problematic if they would have been found out once the system is live.
-It helps in reducing customer complaints and increasing customer satisfaction.
+- UAT helps in identifying issues related to customer satisfaction.
+These issues would otherwise have been problematic if they would have been found out once the system is live.
+It helps in reducing customer complaints.
+This, in turn, increases customer satisfaction.

 Challenges of UAT

-- Setting up a separate environment for UAT can be time-consuming and costly as it needs to reflect production (real-world) environment.
+- Setting up a separate environment for UAT can be time-consuming and costly.
+This is because it needs to reflect the production (real-world) environment.

-- If any showstopper or critical bugs are found in the system, resolving those issues might take some time and postpone the release or the system may have to be released with known issues.
+- If any showstopper or critical bugs are found in the system, resolving those issues might take some time.
+In this case, either the release is postponed or the system may have to be released with known issues.